lindseyisenberg/SP24-MIST4610-Group-2-Project-1/README.md

 This SQL query retrieves a list of sponsors, their associated teams, and the sponsorship payment amounts.
 It provides a clear view of sponsors contributing significant amounts (exceeding $1000) to specific teams.
 This information is valuable for recognizing and nurturing key sponsor relationships, evaluating the financial impact of sponsorships, and determining which teams have attracted substantial sponsor support.
 Managers can use these insights to develop targeted strategies for engaging and retaining high-value sponsors, contributing to the financial health and success of their teams or organization.

 <h2>Query 7</h2>
-7. List all coaches who are associated with clubs that have a specific type of equipment, such as 'shoes’
+7. List all coaches who are associated with clubs that have a specific type of equipment, such as 'shoes’.

 ![image](https://github.com/nathanp2020/SP24-MIST4610-Group-2-Project-1/assets/148779254/0b867aa0-8131-4dc2-8d8a-49877ca15410)